Seven Months. Wow. We’ve been home – with the girls – for a full seven months today – ok yesterday now, but I finished this up late last night.

 We’d see the sign for our gate and pick up the pace only to discover that it was just pointing to another long hallway around the corner.
 That happened like three times.
 Finally I see our real real real gate at the end of a long hallway.
-I didn’t know how much time we had left, but I knew it had to be close.
+I didn’t know how much time we had left – if any, but I knew it had to be close.

 I ran a little faster just to get closer and maybe catch the plane for Nancy and I. I ran past the gate check-in gate.
 They hollered something at me, and I just yelled back, we’re trying to catch the Nashville flight!
 They didn’t say anything back.